OFFICIAL JOB TITLE: Financial Aid Counselor

 Applicants must be authorized for employment in the U.S. on a full time basis.
 Employment-based visa sponsorship not available.

 To apply please submit a letter of interest, current resume and the contact information for three professional references.

-The review of all applicants in ongoing and will continue until the position is filled.
+The deadline for internal applicants is October 9, 2019.
+The review of applications will begin October 10, 2019 and continue until the position is filled.